ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 ---
-title: "How to reset the Windows Administrator password when using Rescue-Customer-Windows"
+title: "How to reset the Windows Administrator password with the Windows customer rescue system"
-excerpt: "Reset Administrator password when using Rescue-Customer-Windows"
+excerpt: "Find out how to use the OVHcloud Windows rescue mode to reset the password of the Administrator account on a Windows dedicated server"
 updated: 2024-06-21
 ---

 ## Objective

-This guide will help you to reset your `Administrator`'s password with the __*Windows customer rescue system*__.
+This guide will help you to reset your `Administrator` account password with the __*Windows customer rescue system*__.

 ## Requirements